CollinearGroup/talk-oss-licenses/PITCHME.md

 Note:

-* Developers want free code - event-stream (but maybe that's not why we're using OSS?)
+* Developers want "free code"
-  * "I get nothing from this" - people were mad about this statement, but maybe OSS isn't about the "free code"
+  * "I get nothing from this" - people were mad about this statement when their "free code" ended up looking like it would hurt them.
   * Google rep at Conference noted "free like a puppy" implying responsibility even as a user
-  * Are we using licensed code responsibly?
+  * We are not actually using "free code" we are using "open sourced" code.
-* **Developers being able to use "free code" without a second thought is beautiful, but is actually what got my team into trouble**
+* **Developers being able to use OSS without a second thought is beautiful, but is actually what got my team into trouble**

 +++